Cryptonews Rewind 2019: Q2 - The Big Rally, Libra & Regulatory Awakening

 John McAfee announced the launch of McAfee Freedom Coin, and then he launched a crypto trading platform.
 We also looked into how Ethereum, EOS, Tron and Tezos compare to each other.
 The Republic of the Marshall Islands moved forward with their coin project despite the warnings by the International Monetary Fund.
 And we learned that the financial giants-backed utility settlement coin is expected to come in 2020.
 Visa launched their international digital identity system based on blockchain architecture, while Twitter CEO hired the first member of its cryptocurrency-focused division.

 We’ve seen more examples of the ongoing adoption with Opera launching its wallet for iOS, and accountancy giant PwC adding cryptocurrency auditing to its list of services.
 The crypto payments startup Fold sold 2,500 of its Lighting Pizzas and signed a deal that will make it possible for users to shop with bitcoin via the lightning network at over 500 retailers at 50 countries around.
 There were also virtual cars and digital dresses to be bought in Q2, and the Cryptoverse rediscovered Bitcoin in Excel.
 Apple and Microsoft were enhancing their toolset for blockchain developers, while Goldman Sachs said it’s exploring tokenization and may play a role in it.
 One of the biggest names in European football, SL Benfica, started accepting crypto as payment (almost), and major broker in the global financial markets, TP ICAP, officially entered the Cryptoworld.

-What other news from the first quarter you would like to add to this list?
+What other news from the second quarter you would like to add to this list?
 Let us know in the comments below.

 Learn more: Cryptonews Rewind 2019: Q1 - Last Months of Crypto Winter & First Hacks